SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

 ---
-description: Learn how to implement distributed tracing in Seldon Core 2 using OpenTelemetry and Jaeger.
-This guide covers OLTP event collection, OpenTelemetry collector setup, Jaeger integration, and trace visualization for monitoring and debugging ML model serving pipelines.
+description: Learn how to implement distributed tracing in Seldon Core 2 using OpenTelemetry and Jaeger for monitoring and debugging ML model serving pipelines.
 ---

 # Tracing